 We are the Brain, Environment, and Language Lab (BELL) at San Diego State University.
-We study language and communication in autism.
-Our research draws from communication sciences and disorders, education, linguistics, neuroscience, psychology, and public health.
-We use behavioral methods and functional near-infrared spectroscopy (fNIRS) to examine language and communication in youth and adults.
+We study language and communication development, including influences from where people live, work, and spend their time.
+Our research spans communication sciences and disorders, education, linguistics, neuroscience, developmental psychology, and public health.
+We use behavioral methods and functional near-infrared spectroscopy to study language and communication in adolescents and young adults.
+We work with youth and young adults who are autistic and nonautistic, based on the idea that people’s brains can be wired and function differently in neurodevelopment.
+We collaborate with others to study language and communication from different perspectives and in different settings.

 Some of the questions we ask are:

-- What can underlying linguistic and cognitive processes tell us about real-world language and communication?
+- What can linguistic and cognitive processes tell us about real-world language and communication?

 Funding